Known Unknowns: The Pros, Cons and Consequences of Known Donation

 Another development, which will be the focus of this discussion, is the rapid growth of 'known donor' arrangements.
 These offer an alternative route to being or finding a donor, and are often facilitated online - sometimes using social media (such as Facebook Groups) and sometimes using more specialised platforms (such as Pride Angel).

-This free-to-attend online event, taking place from 6.30pm-8pm on Wednesday 16 September, will explore questions including:
+At this free-to-attend online event, taking place from 6.30pm-8pm (BST) on Wednesday 16 September 2020, speakers with contrasting perspectives will explore questions including:

 What can we learn from recipients and donors who know each other?
 And from donor-conceived children who know the donor?

 Why do some recipients and donors choose to use online platforms instead of - or in addition to - approaching clinics?

 What support - if any - should society offer to recipients and donors who form such arrangements?
 And to children who are born as a result?

 The event will be chaired by Sarah Norcross, with speakers including Dr Petra Nordqvist, Natasha Fox, Nina Barnsley, Erika Tranfield and Natalie Gamble.
 Find out more about the speakers and chair here.